gasvaktin/gasvaktin/README.md

 Gasvaktin aims to be an open and automated price lookup project for petrol stations in Iceland (95 octan bensin and diesel).

-Check out the web-app [gasvaktin.is](https://gasvaktin.is/) if you're travelling Iceland and want to find your preferred petrol station in your near vicinity.
+Check out [gasvaktin.is](https://gasvaktin.is/) if you're travelling Iceland and want to find your preferred petrol station in your near vicinity.

 If you're interested in working with the data provided by this project there is a publicly available API endpoint which exposes current price data, the API is hosted by the awesome icelandic [apis.is](http://docs.apis.is/#endpoint-petrol) project.